acuvity/mcp-servers-registry/mcp-server-attio/charts/mcp-server-attio/README.md

 **Description:** Allows AI clients to manage records and notes in Attio CRM.

-Packaged by Acuvity from attio-mcp-server original [sources](https://github.com/hmk/attio-mcp-server).
+Packaged by Acuvity and published to our curated MCP server [registry](https://mcp.acuvity.ai) from attio-mcp-server original [sources](https://github.com/hmk/attio-mcp-server).

 **Quick links:**